liapia99/Poet-Lens/README.md

 # instantiate printer
 printer = Adafruit_Thermal('/dev/serial0', 9600, timeout=2)
 ```
+7. *If* you want a different prompt for your camera you can copy and paste one of the options from 'prompts.md'.

 ### Part 4.
 Set up the AI
 1. Set up an OpenAI account and a Replicate account, as you will need to create two API keys.
 When we went through the original steps, we kept getting and Error Code : 404 : 'The model 'gpt-4' does not exist or you do not have access to it.'
 So this is how we solved our problem: